lexik/LexikCurrencyBundle/README.md

 ```

 Example by using the ECB adapter, to get rates from the European Central Bank.
-In the commanda line `ecb` is the value returned by the `getIdentifier()` method of the adapter class.
+In the command line `ecb` is the value returned by the `getIdentifier()` method of the adapter class.

 ```
 ./app/console lexik:currency:import ecb